 - Apply.
 When you are ready, apply to become a home provider.

 - Interview.
 You will be contacted by a Second Home staff member who will schedule an initial interview with you.
 During this interview we will ask you questions about your home and your hopes for being a home provider.
 If possible, we will see your physical space and get an idea of what the living quarters will be like for the student.
 This interview is a time for you to ask questions of us as well.
 Interviews in person are preferred, but due to social distancing measures will largely be virtual for the foreseeable future.

 - Background check.
 You will complete a background check through our agency.
 At this point we will discuss anything with you that came up and how it could affect your eligibility to be a home provider for an unaccompanied student.

 - Conversation.
 After any needed conversation with our staff, you may be approved to become a home provider with Second Home.

-- Match.
-Once you have been approved, the process of matching a home provider with a student varies.
+- Connect.
+Once you have been approved, the process of connecting a home provider with a student varies.
 Generally it begins with an introduction between the student and home provider, allowing each party to ask questions and see if living together might be a good fit.
-When two parties agree on a match we arrange mediation services to set a formal contract and move-in date in place.
+When two parties agree, we arrange mediation services to set a formal contract and move-in date in place.